 The possibilities are endless.

 There’s something magical about outdoor concerts.
-Whether you go to them in the day or night, each brings with it a special outing with friends or family.
+Whether you visit them during the day or night, each brings a special outing with friends or family.

 Take a trip once a year to see a lighthouse in person.
-There’s something so beautiful about lighthouses, they were beacon of hope to guide loved ones home.
+There’s something so beautiful about lighthouses; they were a beacon of hope to guide loved ones home.

-Make the entryway into your home something that will release all tension the moment you walk toward your front door.
+Make the entryway into your home something that will release all tension when you walk toward your front door.

 Plant flowers that release their scent as you pass by, string fairy lights on your front porch, and add stepping stones that bring you to your destination.

-Find out where all the public fountains are in your town or city and go on a fountain tour.
+Find out where all the public fountains are in your city and go on a fountain tour.
 Include local historic mansions, arboretums, and parks throughout the town.

-Take photos and drop a penny and make a wish in every one.
+Take photos and drop a penny and make a wish in every fountain.

-Bring back the magic you experienced when you were a child.
-Taste a variety of foods like deep-fried pickles or cheese curds and rate your favorite one at the local carnival or fair.
+Bring back the magic you experienced when you were a child by indulging in all your childhood favorite foods.
+Examples are deep-fried pickles or cheese curds.
+Rate your favorite foods at the local carnival or fair.

 Picnics and hygge go hand-in-hand.
-Why not make this summer the one where you experience a picnic in all your special spots?
+Why not make this summer the one where you experience one in all your special spots?

-Picnic in the mountains, at the beach, on the front porch, in your favorite park, in a boat or by a river are just some of the ideas to pick from.
+A picnic in the mountains, at the beach, on the front porch, in your favorite park, in a boat, or next to a river are just some ideas to choose from.

 You can make this a fun adventure by tapping into your creativity to find the best places to picnic near your home.

 Fireflies are a beautiful gift from God.
-Finding out where the best place is to look at fireflies and you’ll have a magical night that you’ll remember forever.
+Finding the best place to look for fireflies, you’ll have a magical night that you’ll remember forever.

-The best places to find fireflies can be found on the Firefly Conservation and Research website.
+For the best places to find fireflies, check out the Firefly Conservation and Research website.

 I’m officially obsessed with fresh herbs.
-I use them in cooking, my tea and I love how they smell outside my backdoor.
+I use them in cooking, making tea, and I love how they smell outside my backdoor.

-Watching a hygge summer rain storm is the perfect way to let the stresses of the world fade away.
+Watching a hygge summer rainstorm is the perfect way to let the world’s stresses fade away.

 The next gentle rain or even a thunderstorm is the perfect break to set aside some time for yourself and enjoy the show.

-The cheapest way to surround yourself with fresh flowers is to grow them yourself.
+The most inexpensive way to surround yourself with fresh flowers is to grow them yourself.

-If you really look at how gorgeous each bloom is, your environment will be enhanced both visually and by smell by making sure they dot your world.
+If you look at how gorgeous each bloom is, your environment will be enhanced visually and by smell by making sure they dot your world.

-Floating flowers in bowls of water, using them in your culinary recipes (including cocktails), and place small bouquets in every room are just some of the ways to surround yourself with such beauty.
+Floating flowers in bowls of water, using them in your culinary recipes (including cocktails), and placing small bouquets in every room are just some ways to surround yourself with such beauty.